jdc20181/WindowsFormsFullScreen/source/setup.md

 Name one FullScreen, and the other ExitFullScreen.

-Now, grab the code from the 'Fullscreen.vb' File, and put in its respective spot.
+Now, grab the code from the [Fullscreen.vb](https://github.com/jdc20181/WindowsFormsFullScreen/blob/master/source/FullScreen.Vb) File, and put in its respective spot.

 There is a little more configurating to do -